mmurnaneGitHub/WAB_Mailing-Labels/README.md

 INSTRUCTIONS:

-   A. Copy Query folder to \widgets\Query.
+   A. Copy Query folder from previous app version to \widgets\Query.
+Replace Widget.js & SingleQueryResult.js from this repository.

    B. Copy MapManager.js to \jimu.js\MapManager.js.